blogmarketing/blogmarketing.github.io/_posts/2024-02-03-the-ultimate-guide-to-creating-an-online-course.md

 Effectively marketing your online course is the key to reaching a broader audience and increasing profitability.
 Explore these strategies to boost the visibility of your online course:

 1. **[Email Marketing:]({% post_url 2024-01-16-reasons-business-use-email-marketing %})** Cultivate an email list comprising potential students or interested individuals.
 Engage them with valuable content through regular newsletters, course updates, and promotional emails.
-Craft compelling subject lines and personalized messages to encourage enrollment.
+Craft compelling subject lines and personalized messages to encourage enrollment, **[Check thi guide]({% post_url 2024-02-04-guide-grow-email-list %})**.

 2. **Social Media Promotion:** Harness the power of social media platforms to showcase your learning hub.
 Share course content snippets, highlight success stories from previous students, and foster engagement through polls, Q&A sessions, and live videos.
 Utilize relevant hashtags to expand your reach.